JacobDev1/xl-converter/README.md

 ```

 Extra building modes:
-- `make build-7z` - creates a compressed package
+- `make build-7z` - creates an archive
-- `make build-appimage` - creates an AppImage (experimental, some distros won't launch it or display an icon)
+- `make build-appimage` - creates an AppImage

 ### Troubleshooting Build Issues

-#### Qt dev tools on Linux

-Installing Qt dev tools is required on Mint.
-On Ubuntu, it works out of the box.

 #### Building on Linux

-Do not use `venv` for building on Linux, use a virtual machine instead. `PyInstaller` does not work well with it.
-On Linux Mint it just fails, on Ubuntu, it partially works.
+Do not use `venv` for building on Linux, use a virtual machine instead. `PyInstaller` does not work well with `venv` (on Linux specifically).

-#### Python Version

-`pyqtdarktheme` requires version to be older than `3.12`, that's why we are using `3.11.6`.

 ## Development